 Welcome to the second trimester!
-You’ve finished the first leg of pregnancy and are starting to settle in to your role as mom-to-be.
+You’ve finished the first leg of pregnancy and are starting to settle into your role as mom-to-be.
 And fortunately, you’re likely feeling better than the exhausted, nauseated woman you were a month ago.
-Let’s see what’s happening inside your body in week 14 pregnancy.
+Let’s see what’s happening inside your body in week 14 of pregnancy.

 Week 14 Pregnancy: Baby Fruit Size

 By week fourteen pregnancy, twelve weeks from conception, your baby is roughly the size of a lemon.
 He or she is about 3 1/2 inches long, crown to rump, and weighs around 1 ounce.
 Baby continues to do new things (1, 2):

 - Can move arms, legs, fingers, and toes